cornell-zhang/HOGA/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2403.01317-b31b1b.svg)](https://arxiv.org/abs/2403.01317)

 HOGA is an attention model for scalable and generalizable learning on circuits.
 By leveraging a novel gated attention module on hop-wise features,  HOGA not only outperforms prior graph learning models on challenging circuit problems, but is also friendly to distributed training by mitigating communication overhead caused by graph dependencies.
-This renders HOGA applicable to industrial-scale circuit applications. [our paper](https://arxiv.org/abs/2403.01317).
+This renders HOGA applicable to industrial-scale circuit applications.
+More details are available in [our paper](https://arxiv.org/abs/2403.01317).

 | ![HOGA.png](/figures/HOGA.png) |
 |:--:|